rippey81/sysadmin-lab/README.md

 ## 🚀 Purpose

-This lab is part of my personal mission to escape the Help Desk ceiling, gain real skills, and land a better-paying job as a System Administrator or InfoSec Analyst.
+This lab is part of my personal mission to escape the Help Desk ceiling, gain real skills, and to transition into a high-level **System Administrator** or **Cloud Operations** role with strong DevOps and security foundations.

+---

+💬 Contact
+Robert Rippey on LinkedIn
+GitHub: @rippey81